 Stunning Ravenna

-This huge "double" Ravenna speaks for itself, and you are probably tired of listening to somebody, one who is not even an art major, describing his stuff (sorry, artifacts).
-I have been extremely lucky to be able to acquire these four great Ravennas, and to try to go "one better" and show even more exuberance about this piece would simply be beyond my vocabulary and show me off as an even greater admirer of Swedish art glass than I would like to be seen as.
-When it came to object numbers like 999, etc. Orrefors often took an old "ämne"/"cartridge" and this could well be an example of this practice.
+This huge "double" Ravenna speaks for itself, and you are probably tired of listening to someone who is not even an art major describe their work (sorry, artifacts).
+I have been extremely lucky to acquire these four great Ravennas, and trying to go "one better" and show even more exuberance about this piece would simply be beyond my vocabulary and reflect on me as an even greater admirer of Swedish art glass than I would like to appear.
+When it came to object numbers like 999, etc., Orrefors often took an old "ämne"/"cartridge," and this could well be an example of this practice.
 More

 vas01